Bharath (actor): Career slump, struggle and resurgence (2014–present)

 He returned to Malayalam cinema in 2014 with Koothara.
-Thereafter, he played his 25th movie in Aindhaam Thalaimurai Sidha Vaidhiya Sigamani (2014).
-The film was met with mixed reviews.
-The next was action film Killadi (2015).
+Thereafter, he played his 25th movie in Aindhaam Thalaimurai Sidha Vaidhiya Sigamani (2014).The next was action film Killadi (2015).
 The film was released to negative reviews.
 Bharath subsequently appeared as autistic youngster in a Malayalam project titled 1000 – Oru Note Paranja Katha (2015), which garnered poor reviews on release.
 Later in 2015 he appeared in another Malayalam movie Lord Livingstone 7000 Kandi (2015), which was an experimental movie.

-In 2017, he acted in Ennodu Vilayadu.
-Kadugu directed by Vijay Milton was a solid comeback, but the film was an average hit.
-At the end of the year, he appeared in the movie Spyder starring Mahesh Babu, a bilingual film directed by AR Murugadoss, playing a negative role in a cameo appearance.
-The film was a moderate success.
+In 2017, he appeared in Ennodu Vilayadu and Kadugu directed by Vijay Milton was a solid comeback, but the film was an average hit.
+He has playing in the bilingual film Spyder starring Mahesh Babu directed by AR Murugadoss.
 Kadaisi Bench Karthi was released on 27 October and received negative reviews.
 It was a colossal flop.
-In 2019, Simba and Pottu commercially failed.
-Kaalidas, which is directed by Sri Senthil, released on 13 December 2019, featured Bharath as a cop for the first time in his career.
+In 2019, Simba and Pottu was released.
+Kaalidas, which is directed by Sri Senthil, released in December 2019, featured Bharath as a cop for the first time in his career.
 The movie was a success for Bharath after a long time.
 The next is a Amazon Prime Video web series Time Enna Boss (2020).
 In 2021, Bharath plays as a cop in Hindi action movie Radhe with Salman Khan directed by Prabhu Deva.
-Bharath who tasted success with a psychological thriller Kaalidas recently returns with Naduvan.
-Bharath gives a measured performance in the lead role but unfortunately, his character is underwritten and one-dimensional.
-He later starred in two Malayalam thriller movie with Dulquer Salmaan in Kurup and then with the actors Lal and Ajmal Ameer in Kshanam.
+Bharath, who tasted success with a psychological thriller Kaalidas, also acted in another thriller Naduvan.
+He later starred in two Malayalam thriller movies: one with Dulquer Salmaan in Kurup and then another with the actors Lal and Ajmal Ameer in Kshanam.

+In 2022, Bharath was seen in the thriller Last 6 Hours was bilingual thriller which is made in Malayalam and Tamil simultaneously followed by Miral.
+In 2023, the streaming series Story of Things was released at SonyLIV.
+He next acts in the Telugu action thriller Hunt in pivotal role.
+The romantic thriller Love, marks Bharath's 50th film.
+It a remake of the 2020 Malayalam film of the same name.
+This was followed by the Malayalam investigation thriller Samara, which was released to mixed reviews.